 Answer: The course is virtual in nature.
-Content is delivered through a group portal, as well as through discussion posts, email and recorded video lecture/discussion.
+Content is delivered through an online portal, as well as through email and recorded video lecture/discussion.
 As mentioned above, there are always opportunities to connect face-to-face as well.

 Question: What are the learning outcomes?